-GENECAST has developed a new DNA polymerase that is directly involved in gene amplification, solving the limitations of detection sensitivity and false positives, a common problem in ctDNA liquid biopsy cancer diagnosis.
-The new ADPS™ Smart DNA Polymerase is equipped with the ability to distinguish between normal and mutant genes by itself, amplifying only the mutant gene while leaving the normal gene intact.
+GENECAST has developed a new DNA polymerase that is directly involved in gene amplification, thus solving the limitations of detection sensitivity and false positives which is a common problem in ctDNA liquid biopsy cancer diagnosis.
+The new ADPS™ smart DNA polymerase is equipped with the intrinsic ability to distinguish between normal and mutant genes, amplifying only the mutant gene while leaving the normal gene intact.

-DNA Polymerase is an enzyme that recognizes and amplifies the DNA Template-Primer complex.
-ADPS™ Smart DNA Polymerase can distinguish between a primer being perfectly annealed in a template and a 3'end mismatch.
-This innovative discriminative ability drastically improves the detection sensitivity of mutant genes by enabling selective gene amplification.
-The enhanced detection sensitivity of ADPS™ Smart DNA Polymerase allows for accurate analysis of ctDNA from early cancer patients.
-Further, ADPS™ Smart DNA Polymerase can also be applied to various molecular diagnostics such as NIPT and Transplantation tests that require discernment.
+DNA polymerase is an enzyme that recognizes and amplifies the DNA template-primer complex.
+ADPS™ smart DNA polymerase can distinguish between a primer being perfectly annealed on a template and a 3'-end mismatch.
+This innovative discriminating ability drastically improves the detection sensitivity of mutant genes by enabling selective gene amplification.
+The enhanced detection sensitivity of ADPS™ smart DNA polymerase facilitates the accurate analysis of ctDNA from patients who have early cancer.
+Furthermore, ADPS™ smart DNA polymerase also can be used in various molecular diagnostic procedures such as NIPT and transplantation tests that require discernment.

-ADPS™ Smart DNA Polymerase vs conventional DNA Polymerase qPCR experiment
+ADPS™ smart DNA polymerase versus conventional DNA polymerase qPCR experiment

-ADPS™ Smart DNA Polymerase achieved a maximum detection sensitivity of 0.0001%.
-Through experimentation regarding the BRAF V600E mutant, it was confirmed that the mutant can be quantitatively analyzed in the range of MAFs 100% to 0.0001% based on 3x106 copies.
+ADPS™ smart DNA polymerase achieved a maximum detection sensitivity of 0.0001%.
+Through experimentation involving the BRAF V600E mutant, it was confirmed that the mutant can be quantitatively analyzed in the range of MAFs 100% to 0.0001% based on 3 x 106 copies.

 |Total Number of Gene||BRAF V600E||Mutant Allele Fraction (%)||Ct|

-Experimental data of ADPS™ Smart DNA Polymerase maximum detection sensitivity
+Experimental data on ADPS™ smart DNA polymerase maximum detection sensitivity

-ADPS™ can precisely analyze cancer genes by selectively amplifying cancer genes, while leaving the normal genes intact using the ADPS™ Smart DNA Polymerase.
+Using the ADPS™ smart DNA polymerase ADPS™ can precisely analyze cancer genes by selectively amplifying them while leaving the normal genes intact.
 GENECAST’s technology provides a detection sensitivity of 0.0001% without false positives.